Riley McCusker: 2020

 In February McCusker's coach Maggie Haney was suspended pending the outcome of a hearing into alleged abuse.
-As a result McCusker announced on Instagram that she would finish her elite career training at Arizona Sunrays alongside fellow national team member Jade Carey.
+As a result, McCusker announced on Instagram that she would finish her elite career training at Arizona Sunrays alongside fellow national team member Jade Carey.
 It was later revealed that McCusker testified against Haney via a letter read at the hearing, with their relationship starting to worsen after McCusker's loss to Aliya Mustafina at the 2019 Birmingham World Cup.

 In May McCusker announced that she will defer attending the University of Florida until after the Olympic Games, which were postponed until 2021 due to the COVID-19 pandemic, starting in the 2021–22 school year.

 In November news broke that McCusker had sued her former coaches, Maggie Haney and Victoria Levine, for negligence, intentional infliction of emotional distress, and assault.
 McCusker cited how Haney forced her to train with an injured wrist in April 2017, an injured hamstring and a fractured ischium in the months leading up to the 2017 World Championships, foot fractures in early 2018, a torn supraspinous ligament in early 2019, and forced McCusker to train and compete at the 2019 U.S. Classic and 2019 Pan American Games while being diagnosed with exercise-induced rhabdomyolysis.

 2021

 McCusker returned to gymnastics at the 2021 Winter Cup, marking her first competition since switching gyms to Arizona Sunrays.
 She competed every event but floor exercise, finishing second on bars behind reigning national champion on the event, Sunisa Lee.
 The following month at a National Team camp McCusker was named to the National Team for the fifth time.
 In May McCusker competed at the U.S. Classic.
 She got injured during the first rotation after a bad landing on vault and withdrew from the rest of the competition.
 At the National Championships McCusker only competed on uneven bars.
 She finished second behind Sunisa Lee, achieving the top score on the apparatus on day 2 of the competition.
-As a result she was added to the national team and selected to compete at the upcoming Olympic Trials.
+As a result, she was added to the national team and selected to compete at the upcoming Olympic Trials.
 At the Olympic Trials McCusker finished fourth on uneven bars after falling off the apparatus on day two of the competition; she was not added to the Olympic team.

 NCAA career

-2021–2022 season
+2022

-McCusker made her NCAA debut on January 7 in a quad meet against Rutgers, Northern Illinois, and Texas Women's.
+McCusker made her NCAA debut on January 7, 2022 in a quad meet against Rutgers, Northern Illinois, and Texas Women's.
 She only competed on the uneven bars where she scored a 9.825 to help Florida win the meet.